 Tonight we celebrate our final evening together with a special Farewell Dinner!

 Saturday morning we will have breakfast, say our goodbyes to cycling friends and the wonderful hospitality of our captain and crew.
 We disembark at 9 a.m. for home.

 Suzie and Roger Knable pride themselves in offering personally hosted, service-oriented tours.
-We are hands-on in all phases of our tours and are your hosts and ride leaders on most trips.
+We are hands-on in all phases of our tours.

-In 2022 our good friend and historian, Seitse Huizingh, will be leading the April 2-9 Tulip Tour exploring the North and South Provinces.
+In 2022 our good friend and historian, Seitse Huizingh, hosted this tour.

 Seitse is a charasmatic guide, engaging our guests with history and storytelling.
-Always smiling and personable, we are delighted to have him on-tour!
+Always smiling and personable, we are delighted to have him guide again in 2023!

 This trip is advised for someone of good fitness and recreational cycling ability who can enjoy 25 miles a day on flat to some varied terrain.
 Guide, Sietse, will be averaging a leisurely touring pace with stops for photos and snacks.

 As with all Bike and Barge trips-there is no support vehicle on our routes.

 Your trip starts in Amsterdam which is serviced by Schiphol Airport, located just a few miles from the city center where our boat is docked.
 There is both excellent public transportation and reasonably priced shuttle service available from the airport to the city.

 As with all European trips, we advise our cyclists to arrive a few days early to acclimate to the time change, get acquainted with the new culture and sightsee beautiful Amsterdam.